 View anomaly detection results

-In the autonomy center, you can view events that are detected within a specific time range.
+In the DAS autonomy center, you can view the anomalous events that were detected within a selected time range.

 Log on to the DAS console.